 - their capacity to manage your finances

 - if any business or other interests might affect how they manage your money

-- whether we believe they will use your NDIS funding according to your plan
+- if we believe they will use your NDIS funding according to your plan

 - if any safeguards or strategies in your plan could help reduce any risks to you.